 Various University of Kansas websites designed within KU brand standards bringing these sites a fresh look and improved user experience.

 CMS — Reorganized and edited the content of the CMS help website to make the site more useful, clear, consistent and up to date.
-The site was recently refreshed to highlight information about accessibility and best practices.
+The site was refreshed to highlight information about accessibility and best practices.

 Commencement — This is an event site with information for KU Commencement participants and attendees.
 Site visitors are seeking information about the event.
 Everything from where to park to how do I get a cap and gown?
 A key part of the design is a set of call outs and buttons that make finding key information easy while evoking a celebratory feel.